machikania/phyllosoma/ResTouch/README.md

 Add "-DPICO_BOARD=pico2_w -DPICO_PLATFORM=rp2350-arm-s" parameter to execute cmake, then execute make.
 The config.cmake setting is the same as above.

 ## how to use
-Connect USB-micro B adaptor to PicoCalc with pushing BOOTSEL button of Raspberry Pi Pico.
+Connect USB-micro B adaptor to ResTouch with pushing BOOTSEL button of Raspberry Pi Pico.
 Copy "phyllosoma_kb.uf2" to the RPI-RP2 (or RP2350) drive of Raspberry Pi Pico or Pico W.

 ## License
 Most of codes (written in C) are provided with LGPL 2.1 license, but some codes are provided with the other licenses.
 See the comment of each file.